dashih/scrabble-solver-servlet/README.md

 #### Java Fork/Join
 Java's Fork/Join framework is perfect for this problem.
 It allows the solution to be expressed in a divide-and-conqueror fashion, with individual worker queuing and work-stealing taken care of automatically. v6 introduced usage of this framework.

-However, initial v6 versions only used Fork/Join for the standard parallelization of large strings.
-Small strings were also processed as individual tasks, and the coordination overhead was suboptimal.
+However, initial v6 versions only used Fork/Join for parallelization of large strings.
+Small strings were also processed as individual tasks, and the coordination overhead became a bottleneck.
 Chunking was eventually implemented for small strings.

-### Benchmarks
+### Benchmarks - Amazon EC2 c6a 2022 - 3rd generation AMD EPYC processors
 This program achieves 7x speedup on 8-core and 13x speedup on 16-core for an 11-character/2-blank input.

+Sequential
 ![Alt text](readme-img/11chars-2blanks_sequential.png?raw=true)

+8-core
 ![Alt text](readme-img/11chars-2blanks_8core.png?raw=true)

+16-cor3
 ![Alt text](readme-img/11chars-2blanks_16core.png?raw=true)

 The CPUs:
 ![Alt text](readme-img/cpus.png?raw=true)